Green jobs represent one of the fastest growing and changing segments of the global economy.

 - Wildland Firefighter

 These jobs that help sustain forest ecosystems and ensure that forest products are produced in the most sustainable way possible also ensure that wildlife habitat is conserved, trees are replanted, and workers are treated fairly.

-PLT’s Green Jobs in Green Spaces: Exploring Forest Careers includes four hands-on instructional activities that help youth explore forest-related green jobs.
+Green Jobs: Exploring Forest Careers includes four hands-on instructional activities that help youth explore forest-related careers and get excited about green jobs.

-Learners meet some of the people who work in and on behalf of forests, and research different forest sector careers to find out what it takes to perform these jobs.
+As an introduction to some of the people who work in and on behalf of forests, learners research different forest sector careers to learn what it takes to perform these jobs.

-Acting as foresters, learners grapple with decisions about how to ensure that a forest serves all the needs it must serve.
+Acting as foresters, learners grapple with decisions about how to manage a forest sustainably while serving different needs.